 Next, remove any sickly growth on the overgrown plant.
 This is characterized by yellow leaves or a wilted appearance.

 Be sure to leave young growth in place.
-Young growth will be tender looking and typically comes directly from the rootball.
+Young growth will be tender-looking and typically comes directly from the rootball.
 The young growth can have partial yellow leaves or brown edges on the leaves.
-This is okay and should repair itself once the plant it settled in its new pot.
+This is okay and should repair itself once the plant is settled in its new pot.

 How to Replant a Potted Plant

 The next step in how to bring a plant back is to repot it.
-Find a pot that is 1 to 3 inches larger around than the rootball.
-Fill the pot half way with potting soil and then put an additional scoop of soil in the center of the pot, so you have a mound.
+Find a pot that is 1 to 3 inches (2.5 to 7.5 cm.) larger around than the rootball.
+Fill the pot halfway with potting soil and then put an additional scoop of soil in the center of the pot, so you have a mound.
 Spread the roots of the plant over the soil mound and fill the pot until the roots are covered and the plant is sitting at the same level it was before.

 Water thoroughly to make sure there are no air pockets.
 Fill in the soil as necessary.